-When it comes to paternity, the medical costs of childbirth are not directly covered for the non-birthing parent.
-A father or partner's health plan generally does not cover the mother's delivery unless the mother is enrolled as a dependent on that same plan.
-However, paternity-related expenses, such as well-baby visits for the newborn or pediatric care, are covered once the child is enrolled in the plan.
-The real gap here is parental leave: U.S. healthcare benefits do not typically pay for time off work.
-That’s a separate benefit-often offered as short-term disability (STD) for the birthing parent (covering 6-8 weeks postpartum) or as employer-paid parental leave for both parents.
-Without an employer-provided paid leave policy, the Family and Medical Leave Act (FMLA) only guarantees unpaid, job-protected leave.
+When it comes to paternity, the medical costs of childbirth aren't directly covered for the non-birthing parent.
+A father's plan generally won't cover the mother's delivery unless she's on that same plan.
+However, well-baby visits and pediatric care are covered once the child is enrolled.
+The real gap?
+Parental leave.
+Healthcare benefits don't pay for time off.
+That's a separate benefit—short-term disability (STD) for the birthing parent (6–8 weeks postpartum) or employer-paid parental leave for both parents.
+Without a paid leave policy, FMLA only guarantees unpaid, job-protected leave.

 Breaking Down the Medical Coverage for Maternity